 After it was cut out I weeded the image.
 This takes a little time because there are so many different parts to the coloring page.

 When It was all weeded I then used my Easy Press to press the image onto the shirt.
-I like using this site to make sure I am using the right settings: https://www.cricut.com/heatguide
+I like using the Cricut Heat Guide to make sure I am using the right settings: https://www.cricut.com/heatguide

 And then just like that you are done!